sts10/orchard-street-wordlists/readme.markdown

 ## Orchard Street Diceware List

 The [Orchard Street Diceware List](lists/orchard-street-diceware.txt) is our version of the classic Diceware list.
-7,776 words gives a traditional 12.925 bits of entropy per word, same as [the EFF long word list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).
-This list is also available [with corresponding dice roll numbers prepended](lists/orchard-street-diceware-dice.txt), making it easy to use dice create a passphrase (here are the [EFF's instructions for creating a passphrase with dice](https://www.eff.org/dice)).
+With this list, you can [use dice to create a secure passphrase](https://www.eff.org/dice)).
+This list's 7,776 words gives a traditional 12.925 bits of entropy per word, same as [the EFF long word list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).

+This list is also available [without corresponding dice roll numbers prepended](lists/orchard-street-diceware-clean.txt).

 ```text
 List length               : 7776 words